Total Knee Replacement

 Discuss your concerns thoroughly with your orthopaedic surgeon prior to surgery.

 Infection.
 Infection may occur in the wound or deep around the prosthesis.
-It may happen while in the hospital or after you go home.
+It may happen within days or weeks of your surgery.
 It may even occur years later.
 Minor infections in the wound area are generally treated with antibiotics.
 Major or deep infections may require more surgery and removal of the prosthesis.
 Any infection in your body can spread to your joint replacement.

 Blood clots.
 Blood clots in the leg veins are one of the most common complications of knee replacement surgery.
 These clots can be life-threatening if they break free and travel to your lungs.
 Your orthopaedic surgeon will outline a prevention program, which may include periodic elevation of your legs, lower leg exercises to increase circulation, support stockings, and medication to thin your blood.